Faculty & Staff Photo Credit: Edward McGrath Photography

 Currently serving as the Admissions Director at East Hill Christian School, Deb leads efforts to attract, enroll, and retain students while aligning enrollment strategies with the school’s mission.
 She plays a key role in developing strategic recruitment plans, creating marketing strategies, and implementing fundraising initiatives to increase community engagement and support for the school.

-Deb’s professional background includes impactful leadership roles such as Marketing and Community Engagement Manager at the University of West Florida Center for Fine and Performing Arts, and Executive Director for the Las Colinas Symphony Orchestra, Ballet Pensacola, and the Arlington ISD Education Foundation.
+Deb’s professional background includes impactful leadership roles, including Marketing and Community Engagement Manager at the University of West Florida Center for Fine and Performing Arts, and Executive Director of the Las Colinas Symphony Orchestra, Ballet Pensacola, and the Arlington ISD Education Foundation.
 In these roles, she successfully managed large budgets, oversaw fundraising and marketing initiatives, and led board development and strategic planning efforts.

 Her broad expertise and commitment to excellence continue to make a lasting impact on the educational and arts sectors.
 With experience in arts administration, education, and community engagement, Deb is passionate about using her skills to drive positive change.
 She has a deep understanding of the design process, conflict resolution, and managing change in complex environments.
-She holds a Master of Music and Bachelor of Music Education degrees from the University of Louisiana at Monroe and certifications in teaching in both Texas and Alabama.
+She holds a Master of Music and a Bachelor of Music Education degree from the University of Louisiana at Monroe, and certifications in teaching in Florida, Texas, and Alabama.

 Outside of her career, Deb enjoys water sports, biking, reading, and spending time with her favorite Aussie, Moe!